greatmastermario/Minecraft-Overviewer/docs/building.rst

 cygwin/mingw.
 The free `Visual Studio Community
 <https://www.visualstudio.com/vs/community/>`_ is okay.
 You will need to select the "Desktop Development with C++" WORKLOAD.
 Microsoft has been changing up the names on this with the "Community" edition of Visual Studio.
 If nothing else works, just install every Individual Visual C++ component you can find :)

+When using the Visual C++ libraries, if you run into an issue where io.h is missing, make sure either Windows 10 or Windows 11 SDK is installed (depending on your OS).

 Prerequisites
 ~~~~~~~~~~~~~